PharmGKB/pgkb-ngs-pipeline/README.md

 ##  PharmGKB NGS Pipeline

 This repository contains a simplified version of our work-in-progress grc38 NGS pipeline for pharmacogenomics - PGxtract.  run.sh is a simple bash script to show the steps of our pipeline and the parameters used.
 It has been tested on Ubuntu, takes about 5 days for 30x WGS data, and requires roughly 200GB of space.
 It takes a pair of fastq files from an Illumina NGS run, aligns them using BWA, and then calls variants using GATK.
 The final vcf is genotyped at *every* position in the file, which is useful for pharmacogenomics analysis but produces large files.
 A smaller vcf containing only the positions needed for [PharmCAT](https://github.com/PharmGKB/PharmCAT) is also produced.
 This pipeline is optimized for WGS and Exome analysis, and currently does not handle trios.
 [VQSR](http://gatkforums.broadinstitute.org/gatk/discussion/39/variant-quality-score-recalibration-vqsr) filtering has shown to be effective for WGS data, but if you may want to switch to [hard filtering](http://gatkforums.broadinstitute.org/wdl/discussion/2806/howto-apply-hard-filters-to-a-call-set) if using other data sources.
+There is also a dockerized version of this pipeline described below.

 ## Installation